kkrruumm/void-install-script/README.md

 --Graphics drivers (amd, nvidia, intel, nvidia-nouveau, none) --Networking (dhcpcd, NetworkManager, none)
 --Audio server (pipewire, pulseaudio, none)

+--DE or WM (gnome, kde, xfce, sway, swayfx, wayfire, i3, niri, none)
+---With i3, there is an option to install lightdm
+---With sway, swayfx, wayfire, and niri there is an option to install greetd

---DE or WM (gnome, kde, xfce, sway, swayfx, wayfire, i3, niri, none) --Or, choose to do none of these and install a bare-minimum system
+--Or, choose to do none of these and install a bare-minimum system

 -Option to choose between LVM and a traditional install